TimSevereijns/JSON-Utilities/README.md

 [1,2,3,4,5]
 ```

-Not only does this work for relatively simple, continuous containers, it also works for associative containers:
+Not only does this work for relatively simple, contiguous containers, it also works for associative containers:

 ```C++
 const std::unordered_map<std::string, int> container = { { "key_one", 1 },